praveensripati/001-mcafee-aws-dev-workshop/09-Nov-Noon (SQS, SNS, EventBridge)/README.md

 ## Practicals (NodeJS)

-1. Copy `sqs-js-code\send_message.js` and `sqs-js-code\get_message.js` to the EC2 instances.
+1. Copy `sqs-js-code\send_message.js` and `sqs-js-code\get_message.js` to the directory in the EC2 instances where `aws-sdk` module has been installed.
 Make sure to replace the Region and the Queue URL in the code.

 1. On the first EC2 instance execute the below command to put a message in the Queue.